Delhi's air 'very poor' on morning after Diwali but relatively better than previous years | Science-Environment

 The air quality in Delhi on the morning after Diwali was recorded in the 'very poor' category but the situation was relatively better than previous years due to favourable meteorological conditions which diluted the effect of firecrackers and stubble burning.

+According to forecasting agencies, the city is set to record its best air quality for the day after Diwali since 2015 on Tuesday.

+On Monday night, people in Delhi flouted the ban on firecrackers with impunity.
+PM2.5 concentration at most places in the capital was over 550 micrograms per cubic metre by 1 am.
+However, PM2.5 levels dropped below 350 micrograms per cubic metre by 10 am due to warm and windier conditions.

-The capital's air quality index (AQI) stood at 326 at 8 am on Tuesday.
+The capital's air quality index (AQI) stood at 310 at 11 pm on Monday.
+It increased to 326 by 6 am on Tuesday, remained stable till 9 am and started decreasing thereafter.

 An AQI between zero and 50 is considered 'good', 51 and 100 'satisfactory', 101 and 200 'moderate', 201 and 300 'poor', 301 and 400 'very poor', and 401 and 500 'severe'.